 (-) Working with a younger child?
 Let’s make some snow art using this sensory bin idea.

-Activity 2: Build a snowflake.
-Inspire the little engineer inside your child by giving them simple tools (toothpicks and mini marshmallows) to build their own snowflake.
+Activity 2: Let’s work on building some snowflake shapes with this printable!
+Inspire the little engineer inside your child to build by giving them toothpicks and mini marshmallows to build each shape.
 (Playdough will work in place of marshmallows, too!)

 Bonus activity: Is it snowing in your area?
 Catch your own snowflakes during a storm like Bentley using tips from this blogger.